edgelesssys/marblerun.sh/content/docs/features/auto-injection.md

 Marblerun provides its data-plane configuration through Kubernetes resource definitions.
 For this, like regular service meshes, Marblerun uses Kubernetes' [admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook).

 Marblerun optionally injects [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and [resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for its SGX device plugin.
-See the [SGX Device Plugin]({{< ref "docs/getting-started/sgx-device-plugin.md" >}}) section for more information.
+See the [Kubernetes deployment]({{< ref "docs/deployment/kubernetes.md#sgx-device-plugin-on-kubernetes" >}}) section for more information.

 You can enable auto-injection of the data-plane configuration for a namespace using the Marblerun CLI: